Ljubljana at a glance

 - Important information

-Population 278,853 Languages Slovene Currency Euro Visa Information No visa required for EU citizens
+Population 278,853 Languages Slovene Currency Euro Visa Information No visa required for UK citizens

 - Average temperatures